FFlip0/SSG/docs/digital/pc/terminal.md

 title: terminal
 layout: yo
 ---
+# packet managers
+- winget
+- chocolatey
+- scoop
+- ninite
+- pacman (MSYS2)

 # $variables
-Basically $variable is a variable you can use in terminal like:
+Basically `$variable` is a variable you can use in terminal like:

 ` $varible = "value" `
 There are also pre-set values like